 In 2005, she was awarded the Officer’s Cross Order of Merit of the Republic of Hungary by the President of the Hungarian Republic and the Bolyai Prize by the Hungarian Academy of Sciences in 2006.
 In 2018 she was awarded the All European Academies Madame de Staël Prize for Cultural Values and in 2022 University of Oslo Human Rights Award.

-She is on the editorial board of 6 international and 2 Hungarian academic journals including Women's Studies International Forum and Contemporary European History.
+She is on the editorial board of 7 international and 2 Hungarian academic journals including Women's Studies International Forum and Contemporary European History.
 She also serves as an associate editor for The European Journal of Women’s Studies.
 She is the editor in chief of East European Holocaust Studies.

 She has also been a guest professor at the universities of Toronto, Buenos Aires, Novi Sad, Stockholm, Frankfurt, and Jerusalem.
 She was a distinguished fellow at the Institute of Contemporary History, München, and ZIF of the University of Bielefeld.

 Her recent monograph is Forgotten Massacre: Budapest 1944.
 (DeGruyter, 2021) and The Women of the Arrow Cross Party.
 Invisible Hungarian Perpetrators in the Second World War.
 (Palgrave, Macmillan, 2020).
 Das Unsagbare erzählen (Wallstein Verlag, 2021).
 She is the author, with Ildikó Barna, of Political Justice in Budapest after WWII (2015) and co-editor, with Ayşe Gül Altınay, of Gendered Wars, Gendered Memories: Feminist Conversation on War, Genocide and Political Violence (2016) and edited the volume on War in the Interdisciplinary Handbook: Gender series (Macmillan, 2017).

-She has an extensive list of publications in internationally renowned e-journals as OpenDemocracy, Queries, Social Europe, Political Critique, Conversations, The Huffington Post, Der Standard, Project Syndicate, Geschichte de Gegenwart, Public Seminar, Le Monde, Haaretz, University World News, Eurozine and on popular blogs in Hungarian as Galamus, Dinamo, Kettős Mérce, Mandiner contributing to the discussion on progressive politics.
+She has an extensive list of publications in internationally renowned e-journals as OpenDemocracy, Queries, Social Europe, Political Critique, Conversations, The Huffington Post, Der Standard, Project Syndicate, Geschichte de Gegenwart, Public Seminar, Le Monde, Haaretz, University World News, Eurozine and on popular blogs in Hungarian as Galamus, Azonnali, Dinamo, Kettős Mérce, Mandiner, Qubit contributing to the discussion on progressive politics.

-In the Hungarian Academy of Sciences she is the chair of the subcommittee on history of Second Word War, member of the Presidential Committee of Hungarian Academy of Sciences on Female Researcher’s and Life Course and Committee on History of Life Sciences.
-She serves in the Hungarian Accreditation Committee (2018-2021).
+In the Hungarian Academy of Sciences, she is the chair of the subcommittee on the history of Second Word War and, member of the Presidential Committee of the Hungarian Academy of Sciences on Female Researcher’s and Life Course and the Committee on History of Life Sciences.
+She served in the Hungarian Accreditation Committee (2018-2021).